MilenaHristovaAngelkova/my-website/README.md

 # Personal website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is a personal website, which is currently published here: https://milenahristovaangelkova.github.io/my-website/.
-It is not fully responsive yet (it is currenly responsive for notebook/laptop/PC).
-I plan to add responsive functionality in future.
+It is a personal website, which is currently published [here](https://milenahristovaangelkova.github.io/my-website/).

+I am working on making the site fully responsive for mobile (it is currenly responsive for notebook/laptop/PC).

 ## Available Scripts